 I wanted to share a trending topic on the halal dating scene, when looking for a spouse many look for, chemistry (spark).
 As a Muslim Relationship Coach and Counsellor it comes up a lot and I thought I would uncover the truth and help you on your journey.

 The “Spark” factor are you waiting for it?

-When I speak to my singles they tell me they are looking for a “Spark” for “Chemistry” for that “Something”
+When I speak to my singles they tell me they are looking for that “Spark” for “Chemistry” or that “Something”.

 So, what are the ingredients that create that “spark or chemistry”?

-is it possible for a relationship to flourish if the chemistry isn’t there?
+Is it possible for a relationship to flourish if the chemistry, the spark isn’t there?

 They are necessary components of having a successful relationship.

 My must have components of a relationship are Love, Honor and Respect.
 They are the foundation and backbone of any healthy relationship.

 The truth is that relationships can exist without one or more of any of these traits.

 An unhealthy relationship can exist with a lack of respect, for example.
 Even without respect, there remains some level of attraction.